 The Urgency of CCT

 In this age of polarization, the world longs for a united witness of those who profess Jesus as Lord.
-With one of the broadest fellowships of Christian communions in the U.S., representing over 60 million American Christians, Christian Churches Together (CCT) presents such a witness.
+As the broadest fellowship of churches in the U.S., representing over 60 million American Christians, Christian Churches Together (CCT) presents such a witness.

 loving, learning, and Leading

-Christian Churches Together (CCT) brings together the diversity of Christian churches and organizations in the U.S. to foster loving relationships, cultivate theological learning, and discern, through consensus, how we bear witness to the reconciling power of Jesus.
+Christian Churches Together (CCT) brings together the diversity of Christian churches and organizations in the U.S. to foster loving relationships, learning across traditions, and leading together in witness to the reconciling power of Jesus.

 Preparing our hearts